IBE160/SG-Lotte/docs/sprint-artifacts/3-4-plan-interruption-management.md

 *   The AI plan generation logic update will primarily affect `backend/app/services/ai_plan_generator.py`.

 #### General Notes
-*   The UI for managing plan interruptions should be clear and easy to use.
-The backend will use `POST /plans/interrupt` to record the interruption.
+*   The UI for managing plan interruptions should be designed to be clear and easy to use, providing an intuitive user experience.
+The backend will utilize the `POST /plans/interrupt` endpoint to record the interruption details, as specified in the API interfaces.
 [Source: docs/sprint-artifacts/tech-spec-epic-3.md#apis-and-interfaces]
-*   The AI logic for adjusting plans based on interruptions should be carefully designed to provide a good user experience.
-The AI Plan Adaptation Service will query the `plan_interruptions` table and adjust the next generated plan accordingly.
+*   The AI logic responsible for adjusting plans based on recorded interruptions must be carefully designed to ensure a positive user experience.
+The AI Plan Adaptation Service will query the `plan_interruptions` table and adapt the next generated plan accordingly, as detailed in the workflows.
 [Source: docs/sprint-artifacts/tech-spec-epic-3.md#workflows-and-sequencing]

 ---